jamesknelson/govern/README.md

 }
 ```

-Govern components have one major difference from React components: instead of `render`, they take a `publish` method.
-This is where you specify the component's output, which will be computed each time the component's props or state change.
+The neat thing about the above component is that if you know React, you already know what is going on here!

+The only difference from a standard React component is that instead of rendering UI elements, you render raw data.
+Which you can then subscribe from within your view.

-### Subscribing to stores
+### Subscribing to a Govern component

-Now that you have a Model component, the next step is to subscribe to its published values from inside of your React app.

-Govern exports a `<Subscribe to>` React component to handle this for you.
+Govern provides a `<Subscribe to>` React component that allows React components to subscribe to Govern components.

 This component takes a Govern element for its `to` prop, and a render function for its `children` prop.
-It calls the render function with each new published value -- just like React's context API.
+It calls the render function with each new published value -- kind of like a super-powered version of React's context API.

-Here's a barebones example that connects a `<Model>` to an input field, using `<Subscribe>`.
+Here's a barebones example that connects a `<Model>` to an input field.
 [See it live at CodeSandbox](https://codesandbox.io/s/0y10o4977l).

 ```js
 import * as React from 'react'